Cuberick-Orion/CIRR/index.md

 <!-- ### Test-split Evaluation Server -->

 We do not publish the ground-truth for the test-split of CIRR.
-Instead, an evaluation server is hosted at: [https://cirr.cecs.anu.edu.au/](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.
+Instead, an evaluation server is hosted [here](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.

 Note, the ground-truth for the validation-split is available as usual, and can be used for development.